irl/simple-gallery/README.md

 ToDo:
 -----

-consider using sqlite?

 figure out some kind of error checking for missing files in the count sequence
+add watermarking to the python uploader and options to choose image resize as well